Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Formulation of the Coupled Cluster Equations

 A graphical description of these discretisation parameters and the resulting discrete coupled cluster equations is given in Figure \ref{fig:1}.
-Note that the continuous coupled cluster equations correspond to the case of taking an $\mL^2$-orthonormal complete basis of $\mH^1(\R^3)$ as the atomic basis and including Slater determinants of all possible excitation ranks in the approximation space.
+Note that the continuous coupled cluster equations correspond to the case of taking a complete $\mL^2$-orthonormal basis of $\mH^1(\R^3)$ as the atomic basis and including Slater determinants of all possible excitation ranks in the approximation space.
+Let us also remark that, despite the simple appearance of Figure \ref{fig:1}, one can consider coupled cluster discretisations in which Slater determinants of different excitation ranks are only partially included, i.e., instead of using, e.g., all doubly excited Slater determinants to construct the approximation space, we can use \emph{some} doubly excited, \emph{some} triply excited, and \emph{some} quadruply excited determinants etc (see, e.g., \cite{lyakh2010adaptive}).

 The task that we now confront is to develop a local well-posedness theory and a priori error estimates for the discrete coupled cluster equations \eqref{eq:CC_galerkin}.
-As is common in the non-linear numerical analysis literature, we will attempt to show that the discrete coupled cluster equations \eqref{eq:CC_galerkin} are locally well-posed provided that the associated approximation space $\widetilde{\mathcal{V}}_h$ is rich enough, which, in the context of the two discretisation parameters introduced above means that both the size of the atomic basis and the maximal excitation rank of admissible Slater determinants is sufficiently large.
+As is common in the non-linear numerical analysis literature, we will attempt to show that the discrete coupled cluster equations \eqref{eq:CC_galerkin} are locally well-posed provided that the associated approximation space $\mathcal{V}$ is rich enough, which, in the present context means that both the size of the atomic basis and the maximal excitation rank of admissible Slater determinants is sufficiently large.
 Note that since the coupled cluster methodology is targeted at obtaining the \emph{ground state} energy of the electronic Hamiltonian, we will focus only on solutions of the discrete coupled cluster equations corresponding to a ground state energy approximation.

-An asymptotic well-posedness analysis of this nature presents two principle difficulties:
+An asymptotic well-posedness analysis of this nature presents two main difficulties: